What is a Multi-pool?

 Why MinerGate is a great multi-pool

 As stated earlier, most people will mine small amounts of various coins and then sell them for Bitcoin.
 This simplifies things for the miner but lowers the value of the coin being sold which is bad for investors and users of that coins and its network.
-However with MinerGate it is easy to hold onto all of the various currencies due to the secure online wallets provided when you sign up.
+However, with MinerGate, it is easy to hold onto all of the various currencies due to the secure online wallets provided when you sign up.
 It’s highly recommended that you hold as many as you can to both add value to each and diversify your holdings at the same time.
 By holding many different currencies you reduce the risk involved if one coin were to fail.

 Besides that, MinerGate has simplified and streamlined the entire process.
 The dashboard offers user-friendly ways to exchange currency with Changelly, withdraw to the wallet address of your choice or transfer to a Freewallet address for no charge.

-Wether it is supporting the mining of two currencies at once with merged mining or figuring out ways to implement proof-of-capacity mining into the platform, MinerGate is ahead in innovation and user satisfaction.
+Whether it is supporting the mining of two currencies at once with merged mining or figuring out ways to implement proof-of-capacity mining into the platform, MinerGate is ahead in innovation and user satisfaction.
 The team is always looking ahead and their enthusiasm and passion for cryptocurrencies shine through.